naregseropian/minishell/README.md

 ### Objective

-The goal of the Minishell project is to develop a simple, functional shell program, similar to a basic version of bash.
-This project focuses on enhancing knowledge of process management and file descriptors in C.
+The goal of the Minishell project is to pair-develop a simple, functional shell program, similar to a basic version of bash.
+This project focuses on enhancing knowledge of process management, file descriptors in C as well as team work.
+This project was developed with Mauri Zalazar @smzalazar.

 ### Project Requirements